 The notice sign shall be in accordance with the California Building Code, California Code of Regulations, Title 24, Part 2, Volume 1, CHAPTER 11B, Division 7, Section 11B-703.5 Visual characters.
 For all notice types, the SPC and NPC rating of the building shall be included.
-The required format of the notice is published on the department's website.

 For each general acute care hospital building, the type of notices shown in the following table are required.
-The format of an Example Notice is shown in Appendix A.
+The required format of the notice for different SPC and NPC combinations is shown in Appendix A. Any deviations from the notice format in Appendix A is not acceptable.